-Voices of SNAP: "We have families who need to eat."
+Voices of Hunger: "We have families who need to eat"

 Voices of SNAP is a regular feature in which people who have received assistance from the federal program give a first-person account of the experience.

 Many people think those of us who need food assistance are nothing but deadbeats and leeches; if we would just put down the bon-bons, get off the couch and get a job, life would be splendid.
 Ah, there’s a nice fantasy.
 The truth is that most of us are not deadbeats and leeches.
 We have jobs.
 We have families who need to eat.
 We have children who are wondering when dinner will be ready.

 I had children who were wondering when dinner would be ready.
 One time, instead of telling my daughters I had nothing in the house to make for dinner, I called my ex-husband and made up some excuse about needing him to watch the kids.
 That way I could take them to his house and they would get dinner.

 I eventually went to a food pantry.
 I was ashamed that I had to ask for help, but I felt welcomed and not judged.
 They gave me a big box of food.
 Healthy food.
 I was ecstatic that I could put something in the cupboard and fix something for my kids to eat.
 I am a single mom who has always worked full time, who rarely receives child support, and whose extended family has needs of their own, so I have been the sole means of support for my son and myself for quite some time.